Meet Love Island 2020 contestant Sophie Piper - her journey in the villa so far

 Connor was dumped leaving Sophie single and vulnerable – that was until Leanne Amaning dumped Mike Boateng.

 Immediately, Mike made a play for Sophie, even coupling up with her.
-But is there any spark there?
+But it didn’t last long, with Sophie pretty much “family zoning” Mike from the get-go.

+Mike decided to move onto his former love interest Jess Gale, leaving Sophie vulnerable.

+And in a shock dumping, the islanders chose to save Mike over her after they were voted one of the least compatible couples.

 What is Sophie looking for in a partner?